Why Cybersecurity Is Important for Small Businesses

 Cyber attacks can be very costly for a business when you factor in ransom costs, business downtime, and system restoration.

-You need to know that your company’s systems and data are secure to do business with the U.S. Department of Defense (DoD) or any Federal agency.
+You need to know that your company’s systems and data are secure to do business with the U.S. Department of Defense (DoD) or any federal agency.
 You’ll need to demonstrate your ability to protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI).

 Defense Federal Acquisition Regulation Supplement (DFARS) regulations require compliance with National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 for the safeguarding of defense-relevant information and cyber incident reporting.

 The DoD additionally developed the Cybersecurity Maturity Model Certification (CMMC) framework to review and combine various cybersecurity standards and best practices.
-CMMC maps these controls and processes across several maturity levels that range from basic cyber hygiene to advanced.
+CMMC maps these controls and processes across three maturity levels that range from basic cyber hygiene to advanced.

 Achieving Your Required Compliance Level